NIO Inc. (NIO) is destined for greater heights as its last quarter sales were 1,563 M

 NIO Inc. (NIO) Performance Highlights and Predictions

 In the latest quarterly report, which was put into the public domain on 9/29/2021, the organization reported -$0.29 earnings per share (EPS), lower than consensus estimate (set at -$0.09) by -$0.2.
-This company achieved a net margin of -29.26 while generating a return on equity of -34.15.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.21 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -41.70% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will plunge by -0.15% during the next five years compared to -14.40% drop over the previous five years of trading.